TYDev01/Defi-Price-Metrics/README.md

 ---

+**Built with ❤️ by the DefiPrice team**

-*Real-time crypto prices, powered by  Somnia DataStreams, and Next.js 14*
+*Real-time crypto prices, powered by DexScreener, Somnia, and Next.js 14*